 The NASG, Inc. was created in New York.
 The NASG, Inc. approved the scale standards (different, at the time, from the NMRA's S-scale standard).
 Jack McGarry authored most of the constitution, while Wally Collins did the legal work.

-The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope for S-scale; they were unaware of the plans by American Models, see next entry).
+The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope for S-scale; they were unaware of the plans by American Models, see further below).

 Then NASG president, Dick Cataldi, starts the NASG Newsletter.